Frequently Asked Questions

 What is the dress code?

 BCA has a standardized dress code for kindergarten through eighth grade students.
 The dress code policy does not apply to students in pre-school.
-Students are expected to dress modestly and be well-groomed at all times during school hours.
+Students are expected to dress modestly and be well-groomed during school hours.

 Appropriate attire includes: